 Another issue may be that drunk driving laws are easier to enforce.

-Studies have shown that public service campaigns are significantly more effective when combined with “behavioral” measures, such as law enforcement and may be able to reduce the number of collisions by as much as 12%.
+Studies have shown that public service campaigns are significantly more effective when combined with “behavioral” measures, such as law enforcement.

 North Carolina did pass a ban on texting and driving back in 2009, but senators and law enforcement officers expressed concern that the law would be difficult to enforce.
 From December 2009 to May 2010, just 71 citations for texting were issued statewide.